Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/openmetrics-api-specification.md

 ## Available Metrics
 The following table lists metric names, types, labels, and descriptions.

-{% include note.html content="For Qumulo as a Service, all metrics with a `node_id` label are unavailable because they refer to specific hardware." %}
+{% include note.html content="For Azure Native Qumulo (ANQ), all metrics with a `node_id` label are unavailable because they refer to specific hardware." %}

 <table class="pdf-reduce">
   <thead>